DeveloperWOW64/themes/README.md

 # Public Themes
-All Public UWP Themes By DuoTech
+All of my UWP themes.